-We add to the Core measurements the "Augmented" measurements, which derive from three sources.
-First, in preparing the studies of Yang et al. (2010, 2012) and Zheng et al. (2011), cross-correlations of ambient noise were actually computed across the entire CEArray (960 stations) using data from 2007 through 2009.
+We start the data compilation with Rayleigh wave phase and group traveltime measurements from the three earlier studies in eastern Asia: Yang et al. (2010) for Tibet; Zhou et al. (2012) for south China; and Zheng et al. (2011) for Northeastern China, Japan and the Sea of Japan.
+These data are referred to as our 'Core' measurements.
+In addition, we add to the Core measurements the 'Augmented' measurements, which derive from three sources.
+First, in preparing the studies of Yang et al. (2010, 2012) and Zheng et al. (2011), cross-correlations of ambient noise were computed across the entire CEArray (960 stations) using data from 2007 through 2009.
 These studies extracted and used only the measurements within Tibet and North/Northeast China, respectively.
-Therefore, as the first part of the Augmented data set we have the many paths between stations in separate regions (e.g., Tibet to North/Northeast China) and also paths that include South China that were not part of the Core data set.
-In addition, we have added measurements between stations in Tibet at periods not measured by Yang et al. The number of new measurements from this source is identified in Table 1 as "Augmented CEArray".
-Generally speaking there are about the same number of unique paths in the Augmented CEArray data set as in the Core data set, but that ratio reduces appreciably upon quality control because the Core data set already had quality control procedures applied to them in the original studies.
-Second, we have added measurements using 120 stations from the NECESS array and 30 stations from the Korean Seismic Network (KSN), computing cross-correlations of ambient noise both within each network and between them using data from Sep 2009 and Aug 2011.
-The number of stations is reduced relative to the entire station set from these two networks because we lack instrument responses for seven NECESS stations and do not have access to 16 KSN stations.
-No cross-correlations are made between the stations from these two networks with stations of other networks (e.g., CEArray, China Array, F-Net, PASSCAL, etc.).
-Third, we have combined 350 China Array stations in Yunan and Sichuan Provinces with 88 nearby CEArray stations to form a 438 station array and compute cross-correlation exclusively between these stations.
-We refer to these stations as "China Array".
+Therefore, as the first part of the Augmented data set we have the many paths between stations in separate regions (e.g. Tibet to North/Northeast China) and also paths that include South China that were not included in the Core data set.
+In addition, we have added measurements between stations in Tibet at periods not measured by Yang et al. (2010).
+Second, we have added measurements using 120 stations from the NECESS array and 30 stations from the Korean Seismic Network (KSN), computing cross-correlations of ambient noise both within each network and between them using data from September 2009 to August 2011.
+Third, we have combined 350 China Array stations in Yunan and Sichuan Provinces with 88 nearby CEArray stations to form a 438 station array and compute cross-correlation between these stations.
+We refer to these stations as 'China Array'.
 In summary, the Augmented data set increases the number of unique paths in the Core data set prior to quality control by a multiplier of 2-3.

-2.4 Quality control of ambient noise data
+2.3 Quality control of ambient noise data

 One of the principal characteristics of the data set compiled in this study is that a single, uniform quality control procedure is applied to every dispersion measurement from ambient noise.
-This procedure consists of three key stages, which we call QC1, QC2, and QC3.
+This procedure consists of three key stages, which we call QC1, QC2 and QC3.

-OC1 consists of two parts.
-First, we identify redundant paths, i.e., measurements that exist between the same pairs of stations.
+QC1 consists of two parts.
+First, we identify redundant paths, that is, measurements that exist between the same pairs of stations.
 This occurs in part because Zheng et al. (2011) and Zhou et al. (2012) make some measurements between the same pairs of stations but from different years.
-We resolve the ambiguity by choosing the measurement with the higher signal-to-noise ratio.
-The second part of QC1, which applies a procedure described by Zhou et al. (2011), is the identification of bad station information in which we measure the consistency between the Rayleigh wave phase travel-times observed between nearby stations using ambient noise.
-We use this information to identify station location errors, polarity reversals, and unknown factors that may be related to time varying instrument responses.
-Out of the 2073 stations in this study, about 5%, or more accurately 107 stations, are identified as presenting erroneous information.
-Their locations and error types are presented in Figure 2.
-Of these 107 stations, 57 stations are mis-located, 24 have a polarity error, and 26 have unknown (perhaps time variable) phase errors.
-Additionally, there are 11 stations for which we have

-) from different data sources.
+We resolve the ambiguity by choosing the measurement with the higher signal-to-noise ratio (SNR).
+The second part of QC1, which applies a procedure described by Zhou et al. (2012), is the identification of bad station information in which we measure the consistency between the Rayleigh wave phase traveltimes observed between nearby stations using ambient noise.
+We use this information to identify station location errors, polarity reversals and unknown factors that may be related to time varying instrument responses.
+Out of the 2073 stations in this study, about 5 per cent, or more accurately 107 stations, are identified as presenting erroneous information.
+Their locations and error types are presented in Fig. 2.
+Of these 107 stations, 57 stations are mislocated, 24 have a polarity error and 26 have unknown (perhaps time variable) phase errors.
+Additionally, there are 11 stations for which we have different locations (shifted by over 0.05°) from different data sources.
 In all cases, the stations are removed from our data set.
 In principle, some of these errors could be corrected, but in this data rich study we choose the more conservative option.